mrdmcclure/final_project_id_50_bird_species/README.md

-North American Bird Species Identification
+North American Bird Species Identification Part I

 A project training a ResNet50 model to recognize 50 different species of birds

 ## Overview
 This project aims to train a machine learning model capable of accurately identifying between 50 common North American bird species from a dataset of 40-50 images for each species, using 4 images each for testing and validation.

+The first phase of this project was created to fulfil the final project at LearningFuze.
+Subsequent phases focus on adding species, and improving performance

 ## Dataset